 - Content marketing costs are going to vary based on what a business needs.

-- Understand what businesses in your vertical are paying to help inform your budget.
+- Understand how you are doing vs the competition and what they are paying can help inform your content marketing budget.

-- Ultimately, a business’s unique content marketing goals and budget will dictate the cost.
+- Ultimately, your content marketing goals and budget will dictate the cost.

 Aligning Content Costs with Business Goals

 Know what you’re willing to spend based on the business goals content marketing helps you achieve.
-For example, how much are 20 new leads a month and a 10 percent month-over-month increase in sales worth to your business?
-How much value would a 50 percent increase in web traffic bring to your company?
+For example, how much are 20 new leads a month and a 10% month-over-month increase in sales worth to your business?
+How much value would a 50% increase in web traffic bring to your company?

 Then, leverage content to reach those objectives, using your budget to inform your content plan.
 Implement it, track your return on investment, and keep making it better to yield optimum results.